Hampton Court is very large! Visitors wishing to see all of the interiors and a bit of the gardens will travel over two

 British Sign Language Tours

-Discover more with a British Sign Language interpreter guide and Deaf BSL-user guide by visiting on one of our selected dates when she will be at the palace.
+Discover more with our British Sign Language interpreter guide and Deaf BSL-user guide by visiting on one of our selected dates when they will be at the palace.
 Click here for further information.

-We also have an Institute of Tourist Guiding Level 2 Hampton Court Palace qualified BSL guide.
+Our Deaf guide is an Institute of Tourist Guiding Level 2 Hampton Court Palace qualified BSL guide.
 This is a first for both Historic Royal Palaces and the ITG.
-If you would like to book a private guided tour of Hampton Court in British Sign Language (for which there is an additional cost) please click here
+If you would like to book a private guided tour of Hampton Court in British Sign Language (for which there is an additional cost) please click here.

 Visitors with mobility needs